-A video color space is a standard that defines the color gamut, gamma and white point for a video system.
-These definitions exist because video capture, recording, delivery and display technologies are limited in their ability to encode, decode and display color.
-As video technology has evolved and improved, from analog black and white video, to color, and on to digital video, these limits have expanded ever closer to the ultimate limit, which is the full color perception of human vision.
+A video color space is a standard that defines the color gamut, white point, and color component transfer function (often referred to using a confusing and unhelpful but common term “gamma”) for color encoding in a video system.
+These standards are decided and set by various groups such as SMPTE and ITU.
+The standards exist because video capture, recording, delivery and display technologies are limited in their ability to encode, decode and display color.
+As video technology has evolved and improved, from analog black and white video, to color, and on to digital video, these limits have expanded ever closer to the ultimate limit, which is the full range of human color perception.
 With different generations of video technology, new standards have been set.

 Color in Three Dimensions

 The CIE defines a color space as a:

 The three dimensions we are concerned with for the purposes of this discussion are Red, Green and Blue, of the RGB color encoding model.

 Defining a color space, as mentioned in my opening paragraph requires:

 - A set of three individual color primaries with defined chromaticities.
 This defines the gamut or color volume of the color space.

 - A defined chromaticity representing the white point (where R=G=B).